David Mancuso – Music Is My Way Of Life

 I won’t do a full biography/music history here, as others are much more qualified and have even done so eloquently already, starting with this exceptional interview of David done by my friend Tim Lawrence, author of the dance music bible Loves Saves the Day (whose title itself comes from an invitation at David’s Loft party in 1970).
 Rather I will keep these reflections quite personal and link all the relevant tributes along the way.

-But still no Loft… Unfortunately the parties were on hold around that time (late 1999-early 2000) as David was looking for a new space, but that SOS party along with a few more that followed had planted the seed.
+But still no Loft… Unfortunately the parties were on hold around that time (late 1999-early 2000) as David was looking for a new space, but that seminal SOS party along with a few more that followed had planted the seed.
 I had found my path.
 I returned to France a newly enlightened man, and moved to London not long after.
 At the very end of 2001, the label Nuphonic which had released the seminal Loft compilations, managed to get David over for a party that would change a lot of people’s minds.
 Listening to David live for the first time was another landmark along my path, and I still have vivid memories of dancing to the likes of Terre Thaemlitz‘s ‘Raw Through A Straw’, Bob Holroyd‘s ‘African Drug‘, The Whispers‘ ‘And the Beat Goes On’, Francois K‘s remix of Moloko‘s ‘The Time Is Now‘ or Third World‘s ‘Now That We Found Love’ like there was no tomorrow.
-Mostly though it was the way he presented music, following the arch of an lsd trip, which was really a revelation.
-You would go on a journey for 7 hours on a magic carpet ride, each record standing on its own and a journey in itself, but all records being parts of a puzzle and connected in a way that made all the sense in the world.
+Mostly though it was the way he presented music, following the arch of an lsd trip (the three bardos as described in Timothey Leary‘s fabled The Psychedelic Experience: A Manual Based on The Tibetan Book of the Dead) which was really a revelation.
+You would go on a journey for seven hours on a magic carpet ride, each record standing on its own and a journey in itself, but all records being parts of a puzzle and connected in a way that made all the sense in the world.

 Time had stopped and we would be doing this for the rest of our lives.

-It took me another 10 months to experience the Loft again, but this time it was in NYC, thanks to my friend Nao who was still living there.
-That party happened at Union Square ballroom, Jellybean’s spot apparently.
-With Nao and a few others we’d spent 2 days prior to the party loading speakers in a van,,blowing the balloons, setting up the party.
-And unloading everything at the end.
-Very formative as I’ve been pretty much doing exactly this on a monthly basis ever since (14 years and counting!), be it with Lucky Cloud or Beauty & the Beat.
-That’s where I met Satoru of Precious Hall fame and a fresh faced Iori Asano (who must have been 16 I reckon!) for the first time.
+It took me another ten months to experience the Loft again, but this time it was in NYC, thanks to Nao who was still living there.
+That party happened at Union Square ballroom, Jellybean‘s spot apparently.
+With Nao and a few others we spent two days prior to the party loading speakers in a van, blowing balloons, setting up the party (the anticipation was real!).
+And unloading everything at the end of course, then being sat at the back of the van as we drove to various parts of Brooklyn and Queens where different parts of the system lived).
+Very formative indeed as I’ve been pretty much doing exactly this on a monthly basis ever since (fourteen years and counting!), be it with Lucky Cloud or Beauty & the Beat.
+That party is where and when I met Satoru of Precious Hall fame and a fresh faced Iori Asano (who must have been 16 I reckon!) for the first time.
 Fellow Londoners and future Lucky Clouders Simon Halpin and Guillaume Chottin were also there.
 This was a classic Loft experience for me, another key night in my life.
 I remember dancing to Go Bang! and thinking a/ this can’t get any madder than this and b/ this can’t get any better than this.
-After Ozo‘s Anambra (classic ending song at the Loft, though sometimes I’ve heard David also play the majestic Pat MethenyThe End of the Game too), a ‘lofter’ carried on singing it a cappella while a circle of dancers formed around her – the music finished but the party didn’t !
+After Ozo‘s Anambra (classic closing song at the Loft, though sometimes I’ve heard David also play the majestic Pat MethenyThe End of the Game too), a ‘lofter’ carried on singing it a cappella while a circle of dancers formed around her – the music had stopped but not the party.

 Seminal that was.
 I would return to NYC only once after that, for The Loft’s 34th anniversary on 3rd Avenue in February 2004.
 By then I was considering myself a Loft head, at home with some of the regulars like Magic Tony, John Hall (who would remember the exact time of every single record played at each party – good person to know for the trainspotter that I was), Yvonne and a few others.